jaimejim/draft-coap-mud/draft-jimenez-t2trg-mud-coap.md

 ## Stateless autoconfiguration (SLAAC)

-{{!RFC4862}} specifies how to create and autoconfigure link-local addresses during system startup.
+{{!RFC4862}} specifies how to create and auto configure link-local addresses during system startup.

 TBD : Figure out how these work